Dre Campbell Farm

 Opossum Facts and Garden Benefits

-Opossums are the largest order of marsupial in the Western Hemisphere with 103 species in 19 genera [1].
-You won’t find either of them in desert or barren areas as they like to hide.
+Opossums are the largest order of marsupials in the Western Hemisphere, with 103 species in 19 genera [1].
+You won’t find either of them in deserts or barren areas, as they like to hide.

 These creatures look like large rats with coarse gray hair, prehensile hairless tails, beady eyes, and a mouth full of 50 teeth.

-They are marsupials [2], meaning, they give birth to live babies and have pouches to carry their young ones.
+They are marsupials [2], meaning they give birth to live young and carry them in pouches.

-In this article, we will be mostly discussing the facts and benefits of the Virginia possum.
-They live in areas from southern Canada to the U.S border with Mexico.
+In this article, we will mostly discuss the facts and benefits of the Virginia opossum.
+They live in areas from southern Canada to the U.S. border with Mexico.

 Lifespan

-Opossums will live 2-4 years depending upon where they reside [3].
+Opossums live 2 to 4 years, depending on where they reside [3].

 They mate twice a year.
-The male is generally called a Jack, and the female goes by the name Jill.
+The male is generally called a jack, and the female is called a jill.

 The female gestates for two weeks before giving birth to about two dozen opossum babies.
-The little ones have to find their way into mom’s pouch where she only has a dozen teats.
+The little ones have to find their way into mom’s pouch, where she has a dozen teats.

 Between this and predators like snakes, only about a dozen survive.

-The joeys remain in the pouch for two months and will remain with mom until they’re five months old.
+The joeys stay in the pouch for 2 months and stay with mom until they’re 5 months old.
 Now, they’re fully capable of fending for themselves.

-While this does have something to do with how people pronounce and spell the word according to where they live, it also relates to two different families of opossum.
+While this does have something to do with how people pronounce and spell the word depending on where they live, it also relates to two distinct families of opossums.

 The word opossum has been traced back to 1610, and the word possum to 1613.
-Regional dialects determine if the “o” is pronounced and added to the word “possum” or not.
+Regional dialects determine whether the “o” is pronounced and added to the word “possum” or not.

-The Possum was given its name by traders to Australia from the Americas.
+The possum was given its name by traders who brought it to Australia from the Americas.

 Benefits of Possums